-Comparatively affordable, blessed with broad streets, mature trees and an old-fashioned neighborly feel, Casa Solana is one of our top picks for a first home, downsize, or investment property in the downtown area.
-Its location, about a mile west of the Plaza, puts it within walking distance of the center of Historic Santa Fe.
+Comparatively affordable, blessed with broad streets, mature trees and an old-fashioned neighborly feel, Casa Solana is one of our top picks for a primary home or investment property in the downtown area.
+Casa Solana is about a mile west of the Plaza.
+It’s location puts it within walking or rolling distance of the center of Historic Santa Fe.

 Casa Solana is defined to the South by West Alameda.
 On the North, the border is a bit raggedy and serpentine starting to the West of St. Francis with Alamo.
-After Alamo’s intersection with Camino de las Crucitas, the border snakes to includes five streets (North Luna; South Luna; N. Placita Circle; C. Placita Circle and Placita Loma.)
-Then it follows Solana Drive, including its spur street, Caminito Alegre, over to Oak Avenue.
-From there, it runs down to Alder and Aliso before it hits Temblon: Casa Solana’s western edge.
+After Alamo intersects with Camino de las Crucitas, Casa Solana’s border snakes to includes five streets (North Luna; South Luna; N. Placita Circle; C. Placita Circle and Placita Loma.)
+After that, it follows Solana Drive, including its spur street, Caminito Alegre, over to Oak Avenue.
+From there, the border runs down to Alder and Aliso before it hits Temblon, Casa Solana’s western edge.

 Many of the streets in Casa Solana are named after trees.
-Most of the names are in English, but a few, such as Sicomoro and Temblon are in Spanish.
-Temblon, which means “shaky or trembling” in Spanish, is the Spanish word for the Aspen tree whose leaves tremble and shake in response to a breeze.
+Most of the names are in English.
+A few, such as Sicomoro and Temblon are in Spanish.
+Temblon, the Spanish word for the Aspen tree, means “shaky” or “trembling” –an apt description of an Aspen whose leaves tremble and shake in response to a breeze.

 Where to play

-Just above Casa Solana is the Frank S. Ortiz Dog Park, a popular, off-leash play place for pooches.
+Just above Casa Solana is the Frank S. Ortiz Dog Park.
+The “dog park” is a popular, off-leash play place for pooches.
 Alto Park sits on Casa Solana’s southern border, by the Santa Fe riverbed.
 Rich in recreational options, Alto Park has tennis and basketball courts, a playing field, a walking/biking path and a pool.
 The mushroom water feature in the kiddie pool is a big hit with the tots.
 There’s also the Casa Solana community pool, located at 1125 N. Plata Circle.
 The pool is open to all, although the number of memberships is limited.

 Where to eat and get things done

 The Casa Solana shopping center is a small strip mall that covers a lot of the basics.
-La Montanita Coop , a natural foods grocer is shoulder-to-shoulder with Kelly’s Liquors.
+La Montanita Coop, a natural foods grocery, sits shoulder-to-shoulder with Kelly’s Liquors.
 Wash your clothes at the Solana Laundromat and your car at Zia Self Service Car Wash.
-Get a trim at the Solana Barbershop or a workout at Santa Fe Thrive or The Dance Station.
+Get a trim at the Solana Barbershop.
+Workout at Santa Fe Thrive or The Dance Station.
 Hungry?
-You have five real and distinct restaurant choices from the underappreciated Valentina’s, to Masa Sushi, Pho Kim, Betterday Coffee and Betterday Dine-In with its savory barbeque and snappy coleslaw.
+You have five real and distinct restaurant choices from the under-appreciated Valentina’s, to Masa Sushi, Pho Kim, Betterday Coffee and Betterday Dine-In with its savory barbeque and snappy coleslaw.

 Neighborhood Founder, Allen Stamm

-The subdivision itself was established around 1950 by Allen Stamm, a beloved local builder.
-The Santa Fe Living Treasures website describes Stamm as “A visionary as well as a man of immense integrity, character, compassion and humanity…who worked always to make [the homes he built] livable, durable, handsome, architecturally sensitive… .
-His homes featured hardwood floors, Vigas, kiva fireplaces, Nichos and other traditional touches, plus superlative workmanship. ”
+Alan Stamm, a beloved local builder, established the subdivision around 1950.
+The Santa Fe Living Treasures website describes Stamm as “a visionary as well as a man of immense integrity, character, compassion and humanity…who worked always to make [the homes he built] livable, durable, handsome, architecturally sensitive… .
+His homes featured hardwood floors, Vigas, kiva fireplaces, Nichos and other traditional touches, plus superlative workmanship.”